bioforensics/lusSTR/README.md

 #### **STRait Razor**

-If using lusSTR version 0.4 or above, STRait Razor data **must** be produced using the STRait Razor config file released in October 2020 (ForenSeqv1.25.config and PowerSeqv2.1.config).
-These config files are available [here](https://github.com/Ahhgust/STRaitRazor).
+If using lusSTR version 0.4 or above, STRait Razor data **must** be produced using the STRait Razor config file released in January 2021 (ForenSeqv1.25.config and PowerSeqv2.1.config).
+These config files are available here: https://github.com/Ahhgust/STRaitRazor.

 If using the output from STRait Razor, the files **must** be labeled as ```SampleID.txt``` (example: ```Sample0001.txt```) and **must** be compiled in a separate folder (labeled with the project ID).
 The user must specify the folder name for the ```format``` command as well as an output filename (all sample files will be compiled into one file):
 ```